SamKhoze/ComfyUI-DeepFuze/README.md

 pip install TTS
 ```

-If you get an error installing TTS most likely you have different versions of Python, make sure to install the correct version
+If you get an error installing TTS, it most likely you have different versions of Python, make sure to install the correct version

 After preparing the environmental variables navigate into your custom_nodes folder and git clone or manually download the code and extract it into the custom_nodes folder
 ```